In today’s crowded online marketplace, there’s even less tolerance for sloppy, low-quality websites than there used to be.

 4. Typography

-- Kerning: the spacing between each individual letter or pair of letters
+- Kerning: spacing between specific letter pairs

 5. Readability

-That’s because, sometimes, less is more.
+Often, less really is more.

 6. Scannability